Lovecraft Country: Manuxet River

 The Manuxet River is a fictional river that runs through Massachusetts and empties into the sea at the town of Innsmouth.
 Although there is a Manuxet River in Worcester, Massachusetts, Will Murray believes that Lovecraft based his fictional Manuxet on the Merrimack River and probably invented the name from root words of an Algonquian language.

 To support his claim, Murray gives two reasons.
 First, even though Newburyport was an inspiration for Innsmouth, it is clearly a separate location since Lovecraft himself placed the real-life Newburyport to the north of Innsmouth in "The Shadow Over Innsmouth".
 Murray thinks Lovecraft actually based Innsmouth's location on Gloucester, Massachusetts on Cape Ann.
 Secondly, Lovecraft is known to have created the name of the Miskatonic River from Algonquian root words.
 Murray believes Lovecraft used a similar method to come up with Manuxet: man means "island" and uxet translates to "at the large part of the river"; thus, when combined Manuxet means "Island at the large part of the river".
 Murray contends that this meaning is well suited to Innsmouth's placement at the mouth of the Manuxet.
 And Cape Ann itself (the presumed site of Innsmouth) is connected to the mainland by only a thin strip of land and might be thought of as an island.

-Innsmouth was attacked by the U.S. Treasury Department.
-During the assault in February, the frozen Manuxet allowed the attackers across to the town.
+Call of Cthulhu RPG

+Game historian Stu Horvath defined four products published by Chaosium between 1990 and 1992 as "Lovecraft Country": Arkham Unveiled (1990), Return to Dunwich (1991), Kingsport: The City in the Mists (1991), and Escape from Innsmouth (1992), calling them collectively "a massive collection of secrets and horrors."